Skip to content ↓

 Intent

-• Ignite and nurture learners’ natural curiosity about how things work, encouraging questioning, exploring, observing, and experimenting.
+• Ignite and nurture learners’ natural curiosity about how things work, encouraging questioning, exploring, observing and experimenting

 Implementation